llamouth/Weather-App/README.md

 # Features
 - **Search Functionality:** Users can enter the name of the city they want to check the weather for.
 - **Error Handling:** If the entered city is not found, an error message is displayed.
+- **Temperature Conversion:** Converts temperature from Fahrenheit to Celsius
-- **Weather Information:** Displays temperature in Fahrenheit, humidity percentage, wind speed, and a weather icon.
+- **Weather Information:** Displays temperature in Fahrenheit/Celsius, humidity percentage, wind speed, and a weather icon.

 ![Alt Text](images/Weather-App-Picture.png)